startergo/qemu-3dfx-arch/wrappers/README.md

  - If you got some problems with the wrappers (i.e wrappers compiled without 3dfx patches). you should download it on actions tab via "Build Stable Branch" and choose the right commit build.
  - Using NVIDIA driver on Linux may crash QEMU-3dfx when running a OpenGL application. using nouveau can solve it but it still crashes when running DirectX apps instead.
 Use [Zink](https://wiki.archlinux.org/title/OpenGL#OpenGL_over_Vulkan_(Zink)).
  - ICD support is included via JHRobotics forked repo but disabled by default (im sorry)
  - Making mesa wrappers only compile opengl32.dll and wgltest.exe only.
-If you want all of them to compile including ICD support, run command in `wrappers/mesa/build` with Makefile
+If you want all of them to compile including ICD support and demos, run command in `wrappers/mesa/build` with Makefile

         $ make all+ && make clean